 Sharks!
 Just mention that word and it may conjure up images of a scene from the movie Jaws.
-Recent reports of shark attacks along Florida's East Coast perhaps make us even more likely to have an adverse reaction.
+Reports of shark attacks along Florida's East Coast perhaps make us even more likely to have an adverse reaction.
 That is all perfectly natural, but experts are saying not to panic.

 First of all, let's look at the number of shark attacks and fatalities in Florida over the last year.
-According to the Florida Museum of Natural History's 2017 Worldwide Shark Attack Summary, unprovoked shark attacks were at lower than usual with 88 attacks worldwide.
-As has been the norm for decades, Florida had the most unprovoked attacks worldwide with 31 shark attacks during 2017.
-That's less than the record high of 37 in the year 2000.
+According to the Florida Museum of Natural History's 2018 Worldwide Shark Attack Summary, unprovoked shark attacks were at lower than usual with 66 attacks worldwide.
+As has been the norm for decades, Florida had the most unprovoked attacks worldwide with 16 shark attacks during 2018.
+That's considerably less than the record high of 37 in the year 2000 but still represents 50 percent of the U.S. total.

 In another comparison, there were six lightning fatalities within the state and no shark fatalities.
 Even bees, wasps, and snakes kill more people each year than sharks.